Horatio

 Horatio is an English male given name, an Italianized form of the ancient Roman Latin nomen (name) Horatius, from the Roman gens (clan) Horatia.
 The modern Italian form is Orazio, the modern Spanish form Horacio.
-It appears to have been first used in England in 1565, in the Tudor era during which the Italian Renaissance movement had started to influence English culture.
+It appears to have been first used in England in 1565, in the Tudor era during which the Italian Renaissance movement had started to influence the English culture.
 The name Horace is another related name from the same Latin source.

 History

 Prominent English-language examples of the name "Horatio" include: